EUDAT-Training/B2SHARE-Training/api/00_Introduction.md

 Refer to the [metadata update guide](06_Update_deposit_metadata.md) to alter metadata of existing records.

 ## Authentication
-Only authenticated users can use the API functionality.
-Each HTTP request to the server must pass an `access_token` parameter that identifies the user.
+Certain API requests to the B2SHARE service require authentication, for example to create or modify draft records.
+Each such request to the server must provide an `access_token` parameter that identifies the user.
 The `access_token` is an opaque string which can be created in the user profile when logged in to the B2SHARE web user interface.
 B2SHARE's access tokens follow the OAuth 2.0 standard.

-To obtain a personal access token follow the [token retrieval guide](00_Getting_your_API_token.md).
+To obtain a personal access token follow the [token retrieval guide](00_Getting_your_access_token.md).

-## HTTP Requests
+## HTTP requests
-The HTTP requests are made to a URL with parameters as described below.
-Each URL consists of a protocol part (always 'https://'), a hostname and a path.
-One of the following hostnames can be used to identify the B2SHARE instance:
+The HTTP requests are made using a URL with parameters targetting a specific service.
+Each URL consists of a protocol part (always 'https://'), a hostname and optionally a path.
+One of the following hostnames can be used to identify EUDAT's B2SHARE instances:

 URL | Description
 --- | -----------
 `b2share.eudat.eu` | the hostname of the production site.
 `trng-b2share.eudat.eu` | the base url of the training site.
 Use this URL for testing.

 Using Python, a user can request all kinds of different data.
-For a quick start, refer to the [Testing your token](00_Getting_your_API_token.md#testing-your-token) guide.
+For a quick start, refer to the [Testing your token](00_Getting_your_access_token.md#testing-your-token) guide.

 Each allowed request is described below as follows: